Privacy Policy

 Welcome to the SMB Partners Limited (SMB) privacy notice.

-SMB respects your privacy and is committed to protecting your personal data in accordance with the UK Data Protection Act 2018 and any subsequent law mandating data protection within the UK.
 This privacy notice will inform you as to how we look after your personal data when you visit our website (regardless of where you visit it from) and tell you about your privacy rights and how the law protects you.

 This privacy notice is provided in a layered format so you can click through to the specific areas set out below.
 Please also use the Glossary to understand the meaning of some of the terms used in this privacy notice.